KoreTeknology/AIR-Plugins-GUI-Design-for-MPC-Software/README.md

 [comment]: <> (This is a comment, it will not be included)
 ### A Collection of GUI Redesign for AIR Instruments/Fx Plugins, used in Akai MPC Softwares

-The aim of this project is to serve a serie of new "Design" for the **AIR Audio Plugins** included into the latest release of Akai *MPC Software 2x*.
-If you don´t know about this DAW, i invite you to go and visit their site: [Akaipro.com](https://www.akaipro.com/mpc-software).
+The aim of this project is to serve a serie of new "Design" for the [**AIR Audio Plugins**](https://www.airmusictech.com/) included into the latest release of Akai *MPC Software 2x*.
+If you don´t know about this DAW, i invite you to go and visit their site: [**Akaipro.com**](https://www.akaipro.com/mpc-software).
 The new themes packages will be distributed and available as **FREE Download** on our [Facebook Fans Page](https://www.facebook.com/groups/2455369201273499), stay tuned for more to come...

 Read about the `Full Project`: **[HERE](PROJECT.md)**, the `Documentation`: **[HERE](Documentation/DOCUMENTATION.md)**, and the `License`: **[HERE](#license)**